Step by step advice leading up to, during and after your telephone assessment

 We’ll send a letter with your assessment date.
 Your appointment letter will have a contact number and information about the assessment.
 Please read this letter before your assessment.

-The customer enquiries line is open Monday to Friday from 8am to 8pm, and Saturdays 9am to 5pm.
+The customer enquiry line is open Monday to Friday from 8am to 8pm, and Saturdays 9am to 5pm.

 Watch this DWP Video on YouTube ’Starting your Universal Credit Claim’